-Avast, a free antivirus software provider with millions of users worldwide, is reportedly selling highly sensitive data through a subsidiary company called Jumpshot.
+Avast, a free antivirus software provider with millions of users worldwide, reportedly sells highly sensitive data through a subsidiary company called Jumpshot.
 The antivirus allegedly tracks users’ clicks and movements across the web.
-It also collects data on things such as Google searches, Google Maps, visits to LinkedIn pages as well YouTube videos.
+It also collects data on things such as Google searches, Google Maps, visits to LinkedIn pages, and YouTube videos.
 This collected data is then sold by Jumpshot to the likes of Google, Yelp, Microsoft, Pepsi, Home Depot and many other widely recognizable names.

 According to their own claims, Avast has over 435 million active users per month.
 It collects data from these users and provides that to Jumpshot, which reportedly has data from around 100 million devices.
 Although this process is opt-in, multiple Avast users have told Motherboard they were unaware of these data collection and selling practices by the antivirus software provider.